<<THIS PAGE IS STILL UNDER CONSTRUCTION>>>

 Once on file this result can be used with other samples to identify parentage, or identify an animal with lost tag, illegible tattoo etc.

-Parentage Verification requires 3 samples and gives the genotype of each individual included in the 3 tests.
+Parentage Verification requires 3 samples (Sire/Dam/calf) and gives the genotype of each individual (3 reports) Qualification or Exclusion of the Sire & Dam are examined and reported.

-Testing is performed on the Sire, the Dam and their calf/offspring.
-Parentage can be verified when all three samples are available.
+Testing is performed on the Sire, the Dam and the calf/offspring.

 COLOR COAT TESTING